 @gen_cluster: Fully asynchronous tests where all components live in the same event loop in the main thread.
 These are good for testing complex logic and inspecting the state of the system directly.
 They are also easier to debug and cause the fewest problems with shutdowns.

-def test_foo(client): Tests with multiple processes forked from the master process.
+def test_foo(client): Tests with multiple processes forked from the main process.
 These are good for testing the synchronous (normal user) API and when triggering hard failures for resilience tests.

 popen: Tests that call out to the command line to start the system.
 These are rare and mostly for testing the command line interface.

 If you are comfortable with the Tornado interface then you will be happiest

 # tests/test_submit.py from distributed.utils_test import gen_cluster, inc from distributed import Client, Future, Scheduler, Worker @gen_cluster(client=True) async def test_submit(c, s, a, b): assert isinstance(c, Client) assert isinstance(s, Scheduler) assert isinstance(a, Worker) assert isinstance(b, Worker) future = c.submit(inc, 1) assert isinstance(future, Future) assert future.key in c.futures # result = future.result() # This synchronous API call would block result = await future assert result == 2 assert future.key in s.tasks assert future.key in a.data or future.key in b.data

 @gen_cluster decorator sets up a scheduler, client, and workers for

 you and cleans them up after the test.
 It also allows you to directly inspect

 the state of every element of the cluster directly.
 However, you can not use